Adenoma

 An adenoma is a benign tumor of epithelial tissue with glandular origin, glandular characteristics, or both.
 Adenomas can grow from many glandular organs, including the adrenal glands, pituitary gland, thyroid, prostate, and others.
 Some adenomas grow from epithelial tissue in nonglandular areas but express glandular tissue structure (as can happen in familial polyposis coli).
 Although adenomas are benign, they should be treated as pre-cancerous.
-Over time adenomas may transform to become malignant, at which point they are called adenocarcinomas.
+Over time adenomas may transform to become malignant, at which point they become adenocarcinomas.
 Most adenomas do not transform.
 However, even though benign, they have the potential to cause serious health complications by compressing other structures (mass effect) and by producing large amounts of hormones in an unregulated, non-feedback-dependent manner (causing paraneoplastic syndromes).
 Some adenomas are too small to be seen macroscopically but can still cause clinical symptoms.

 Histopathology

 Adenoma is a benign tumor of glandular tissue, such as the mucosa of stomach, small intestine, and colon, in which tumor cells form glands or gland-like structures.

 In hollow organs (digestive tract), the adenoma grows into the lumen - adenomatous polyp or polypoid adenoma.
 Adenomatous polyps may be classified based on morphology in order to identify lesions at increased risk of malignant transformation.
 For example, adenomatous polyps in the colon may be pedunculated (lobular head with a long slender stalk) or sessile (broad base).

 The adenomatous proliferation is characterized by different degrees of cell dysplasia (atypia or loss of normal differentiation of epithelium) irregular cells with hyperchromatic nuclei, stratified or pseudostratified nuclei, nucleolus, decreased mucosecretion, and mitosis.
 The architecture may be tubular, villous, or tubulo-villous.
 Basement membrane and muscularis mucosae are intact.